Integration of migrant women

 - DaMigra is a German umbrella platform of 60 migrant women’s organisations active in promoting equal opportunities and equal treatment.
 Through empowerment and women’s rights workshops, the platform’s MUT project encourages migrant women to claim their social, political and economic participation.

-Migrant women face multiple discrimination—discrimination against women and against migrants.
+Migrant women face multiple forms of discrimination—discrimination against women and against migrants.
 Sometimes they are also discriminated against due to other factors, such as their religion.
-Therefore, they typically need policies that fight multiple discrimination.
+Therefore, they typically need policies that fight multiple types of discrimination.

 - The project ‘Women’s health in women’s hands’ tries to prevent situations of vulnerability and violence against women living in Bilbao, Spain.
 This programme has various lines of intervention for the prevention of gender-based and domestic violence and promotes overall physical and emotional well-being.

-- ‘Boosting the employability of female immigrants and descendants of immigrants’, from France, combines labour market integration with the fight against multiple discrimination based on nationality and on gender.
+- ‘Boosting the employability of female immigrants and descendants of immigrants’, from France, combines labour market integration with the fight against multiple forms of discrimination based on nationality and on gender.
 Women participate in coaching sessions, thematic meetings and employer sponsorship programmes.
-Debates and symposia are also organised to raise awareness of the issue of multiple discrimination faced by migrant women, which often happens subconsciously.
+Debates and symposia are also organised to raise awareness of the multiple forms of discrimination faced by migrant women, which often happens subconsciously.

 - The project Forgotten Women, led by the European Network Against Racism (ENAR), targeted eight European countries (Belgium, Denmark, France, Germany, Italy, Netherlands, Sweden and UK) and aimed to document the effect of Islamophobia on the integration of migrant women and develop alliances between different actors to better address the intersectional discrimination affecting Muslim women.